The 100: A Ranking of the Most Influential Persons in History: Hart's Top 10 (from the 1992 edition)

+Reception

-For placing Muhammad in first place of the list, the book received several controversial reviews from western critics, but the book was widely welcomed and outburst with positive reviews in the Muslim world, and the book is often cited in the Muslim writers' book including Ayatollah Sayed Muhammad al-Shirazi, Ahmed Deedat etc. In 1988, the former contemporary Egyptian president Hosni Mubarak honored Michael Hart for placing Muhammad in first place.
-Steven Skiena and Charles Ward writes in their book Who's Bigger?: Where Historical Figures Really Rank that The 100: A Ranking of the Most Influential Persons in History "is probably the best known ranking of historic figures by influence."
+For placing Muhammad in first place of the list, the book received several controversial reviews from western critics, but it was widely welcomed in the Muslim world, and is often cited in Muslim writers' books including Mohammad al-Shirazi, Ahmed Deedat etc. In 1988, the former contemporary Egyptian president Hosni Mubarak honored Michael Hart for placing Muhammad in first place.
+Steven Skiena and Charles Ward writes in their book Who's Bigger? that The 100: A Ranking of the Most Influential Persons in History "is probably the best known ranking of historic figures by influence".